-Better Luck Tomorrow, a neighborhood bar from Bobby Heugel and chef Justin Yu, is now open in the Heights.
+Better Luck Tomorrow, a neighborhood bar from Bobby Heugel and chef Justin Yu, quickly became a Heights hotspot.

 Inside Better Luck Tomorrow